Bob McDonnell 2009 gubernatorial campaign: Thesis

 McDonnell's 1989 thesis for Regent University was a 93-page document titled The Republican Party's Vision for the Family: The Compelling Issue of The Decade.
-The document explored the rise in the numbers of divorces and illegitimate births, and examined public policies that may have contributed to that increase and proposed solutions.
+It explored the rise in the numbers of divorces and illegitimate births, examined public policies that may have contributed to that increase, and proposed solutions.

 The document gained attention in the campaign because it outlined a 15-point conservative agenda, including 10 points McDonnell pursued during his years in the General Assembly, according to press analysis.
 This agenda includes opposition to abortion and support for school vouchers, and tax policies that favor heterosexual families.
 In the work, McDonnell argues for covenant marriage, a "legally distinct type of marriage intended to make it more difficult to obtain a divorce".

 In his thesis, McDonnell said "government policy should favor married couples over 'cohabitators, homosexuals or fornicators.'"
-McDonnell also "described working women and feminists as 'detrimental' to the family."
+He "described working women and feminists as 'detrimental' to the family."
 McDonnell also "criticized a landmark 1965 Supreme Court decision" which legalized the use of contraceptives by married couples.
 In the thesis, McDonnell argued for the use of government intervention on societal issues, writing that "man’s basic nature is inclined towards evil, and when the exercise of liberty takes the shape of pornography, drug abuse, or homosexuality, the government must restrain, punish, and deter."

-McDonnell responded to the article, stating "Virginians will judge me on my 18-year record as a legislator and attorney general and the specific plans I have laid out for our future -- not on a decades-old academic paper I wrote as a student during the Reagan era and haven't thought about in years."
-The Washington Post reported McDonnell maintains: "Like everybody, my views on many issues have changed as I have gotten older."
-McDonnell says his evolved position on family policy is best represented by his 1995 welfare reform legislation where he "worked to include child day care in the bill so women would have greater freedom to work."
-He now insists that the position on working women he espoused in the thesis, "was simply an academic exercise and clearly does not reflect my views."
+McDonnell responded to the article, stating, "Virginians will judge me on my 18-year record as a legislator and attorney general and the specific plans I have laid out for our future -- not on a decades-old academic paper I wrote as a student during the Reagan era and haven't thought about in years."
+The Washington Post reported that McDonnell maintained, "Like everybody, my views on many issues have changed as I have gotten older."
+He said his evolved position on family policy was best represented by his 1995 welfare reform legislation where he "worked to include child day care in the bill so women would have greater freedom to work."
+He insisted that the position on working women he espoused in the thesis "was simply an academic exercise and clearly does not reflect my views."

-Virginia Governor Tim Kaine, a supporter of McDonnell's Democratic opponent, state Sen. R. Creigh Deeds, responded that McDonnell has since made more than one intervention concerning sexual orientation.
+Virginia Governor Tim Kaine, a supporter of McDonnell's Democratic opponent, state Sen. R. Creigh Deeds, responded that McDonnell had since made more than one intervention concerning sexual orientation.
 Kaine pointed to the fact that McDonnell advocated a state constitutional amendment requiring that marriage can occur only between a man and a woman, and intervened to oppose Kaine's first act as governor in 2006, to expand the state's nondiscrimination policy to include sexual orientation.